-If you want your next or party to look inviting and impressive, a grazing table or lush grazing platters might be the answer!
+If you want your next corporate event or party to look inviting and impressive, a grazing table or lush grazing platters might be the answer!
 Simple, effective and most importantly, delicious!

 Like the name suggests, it’s a table for grazing!
 It’s like a buffet, but it’s been designed to make it visually appealing and easy for guests to pick and nibble at food.
 It’s usually a table, but it can even be a large platter, wooden board, counter or just any large and flat surface.
 Food items aren’t always contained on plates or bowls, but arranged artfully in piles that spill, overlap and intertwine into each other, so it doesn't just taste delicious, it looks delicious.
 The key thing to remember here is: organised chaos.

 It works well for a wide variety of corporate events, guests, themes and budgets and is always sure to impress.

 You won’t see a chafing dish anywhere on a grazing table!
 It’s usually packed full of finger food, making it easy for guests to mingle and nibble at the same time.
 The food should also keep well at room temperature.

 Cheese, fruit and charcuterie boards and platters are common foods found on grazing tables, but depending on your budget and theme, you can have any type of food you want.
 Breads, dips, bread sticks, crackers, raw veggies, condiments, bite-sized finger sandwiches, sweet treats, pretzels, fresh and dried fruit, nuts, olives....whew!
 The choices are endless here.

 Up your after-work drink set up with an epic grazing platter or grazing table spread.